 Lat.: Prunus armeniaca, auch Armeniaca vulgaris)

-The best place to grow espalier apricot is in mild climates that also allows for viticulture, and where there are no winter frosts below 20 - 25 degrees (celsius).
-Locations in partial shade are good enough in these climate conditions.
+The apricot tree prefers mild wine-growing climates, i.e. regions where there are no winter frosts below 20 - 25 degrees (celsius).
+Locations in partial shade are good enough in these conditions.
 Apricots are very sensitive to late frosts.
-Growing the apricot tree on a facade (with no insulation) should help, as the heat loss of the building will protect the tree in case of cold temperatures.
+Growing the apricot tree on a facade (with no insulation) should help, as the heat loss of the building will protect the tree in colder temperatures.
 Facades with an overhanging roof will protect the apricot from rain.
 The soil should be kept "open" - that is- free from any other vegetation; mulching the base of the tree is often beneficial.
-In colder climates, all apricot trees should be grafted on a frost resistant rootstock (such as "Hinduka") or on a plum rootstock (more information on grafting here).
+In colder climates, all apricot trees should be grafted on a frost resistant rootstock (such as "Hinduka") or on a plum rootstock (more information on grafting here (under 'peach espalier').
 Apricots can be found in local nurseries or ordered online.

+Compatible trellis designs can be found at the bottom of this page.
+Choose a heavy or massive wire rope design; for a smaller tree, a medium trellis might suffice.
+Wooden trellises can also be used.
 Apricot wood is stiff; it's therefore difficult to train the trees to a symmetrical shape.
-Apricots should be trained to a free "fan" shape, just like with grapevine.
+Apricots should be trained into a free "fan" shape, just like with grapevine.
 In milder climates, the trees are easier to shape, and a double "U" form can be attempted.
 There should be at least 80 cm between the vertical branches.
-The trellis should have vertical wires every 35 - 40 cm so that the fruit bearing shoots can also be bound to the trellis.
-You can find more details under shaped trees.
+The trellis should have vertical wires every 35 - 40 cm so that the fruit-bearing shoots can also be bound to the trellis.
+Learn more under 'shaped trees.'
 The trellis needs to be sturdy enough to firmly anchor the tree to the wall or facade.